jonwaterschoot/plugdata-daisy-simple/index.md

 title: Home
 layout: home
 ---
 # This is a work in progress
 This page is the first setup for creating an environment where I can draft the first version of this guide idea.

 This is the current plan to make:

 Setting up Plugdata
-	What is Pure Data, what is Plugdata
+* What is Pure Data, what is Plugdata
-	Installation
+* Installation
-	Plugdata to Daisy
+*Plugdata to Daisy

 Basic insight in the handling of signal flow, memory and cpu

 Library of examples showing the usage of basis components:
-	potentiometer and faders
+* potentiometer and faders
-	momentary pushbutton = switches
+* momentary pushbutton = switches
-	Toggle /switch
+* Toggle /switch

 More 'advanced' parts:
-	LED
+* LED
-	Midi
+* Midi
-	Sensors
+* Sensors
-	Screens
+* Screens

 ---
 This is the content of the og md file upon which the pages generate the html file leaving for now to use as template
+---

 ---
 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.